omgol411/disobind/README.md

 Check all the paths in the constructor before running the script.
 This script parses Disobind/AF2/AF3 predicted outputs for all tasks and all CG values.
 Following outputs are generated:
 1. OOD set metrics.
-2. Plots for the contact map (top 10) and interfaces (all).
-3. OOD set calibration plots and raw data for each task.
+2. OOD set calibration plots and raw data for each task.
-4. AF2 vs AF3 confidence plot and raw data.
+3. AF2 vs AF3 confidence plot and raw data.
-5. Sparsity vs F1 score plot and raw data.
+4. Sparsity vs F1 score plot and raw data.
-6. Contact density vs Metric (Recall/ Precision/ F1 score) and raw data.
+5. Contact density vs Metric (Recall/ Precision/ F1 score) and raw data.